lightmetrica/lightmetrica-v3/doc/path_sampling.rst

 ``geom.infinite`` representing a virtual point far distant from a surface in certain direction :math:`\omega`.
 The point does not represent an actual point associated with a certain position in the scene.
 Also in this case, the normal and tangent vectors are undefined.
 Specifically in this case, ``geom.wo`` represents the direction toward the distant point.
 Notation: :math:`\mathbf{x}\in\mathcal{S}_{\mathrm{inf}}`.
 Since the point is characterized by a direction :math:`\omega` we sometime denote the point as :math:`\mathbf{x}(\omega)\in\mathcal{S}_{\mathrm{inf}}`.

-Scene intersection query
+Ray-scene intersection query
 ================================

-Scene intersection query is a basic building block of the rendering technique.
+Ray-scene intersection query is a basic building block of the rendering technique.
-Our API supports two types of the scene intersection queries: *ray casting* and *visibility check*.
+Our API supports two types of the ray-scene intersection queries: *ray casting* and *visibility check*.

 Ray casting
 -------------------------------------

-- Function: :cpp:func:`lm::Scene::intersect`
+The query is implemented in :cpp:func:`lm::Scene::intersect` function.
 *Ray casting* is an operation to find the closest next surface point :math:`\mathbf{x}_\mathcal{M}(\mathcal{x},\omega) \in \mathcal{M}_S` along with a direction :math:`\omega` from a point :math:`\mathbf{x}` within the range of the distance :math:`[t_{\mathrm{min}},t_{\mathrm{max}}]`, where

 .. math::